Questions about Christian Education

 5. How can I be assured that the religious training in the Christian school is compatible with what I believe?

 For the most part, Christian schools are not parochial schools.
 In other words, their intent is not to promote one church denomination over another.
-Typically, Christian school students come from many different local churches and denominations.
+Typically, Christian school students come from many local churches and denominations.
 What they share is a common belief in the fundamentals of the Christian faith.
 For example, a Christian school statement of faith would acknowledge the absolute authority of the Word of God and the personal need of salvation that only comes by trusting in the redemptive work of the Lord Jesus Christ.
 Christian schools are not churches; they are educational institutions.
 But, they are educational institutions that have been established upon the principles of God’s word.
 The local Christian school is a place where believers can set aside denominational differences to experience God’s blessing through their children.

 6. What are the right reasons for enrolling a child in a Christian school?